Board Policies

 5. Naming of District Facilities and Academic Entities — The Board has final authority on all such naming.
 Action will be based upon recommendations consistent with administrative regulations addressing criteria/guidelines, processes used for naming facilities and academic entities, including definitions, a nominations process, due diligence review, and a duration of rights.

-6. Awarding of Emeritus Status —The Board has the sole authority to award, upon recommendation of the Chancellor, emeritus distinction to any full-time residential faculty, chancellor, vice-chancellor, college president, or college vice president who retires from the District.
+6. Awarding of Emeritus Status —The Board has the sole authority to award, upon recommendation of the Chancellor, emeritus distinction.

 TECHNICAL CHANGE, Approved June 28, 2022 Governing Board Meeting